opensource-v2/OpenSourcev2/CODE_OF_CONDUCT.md

-#  <font color="#4E937A">OPEN SOURCE V2: Principles</font>
+#  <font color="#4E937A">OPEN SOURCE V2: Code of Conduct Principles</font>

 ## :: Preface ::
 We look to analyze and depict Open source as a philosophy, understanding the term has taken on a bigger form than “Software”, but also an initiative of Community-orientated development, transparency and collaborative participation.

 We honor the roots of the Open Source Principles by building upon their framework of Principles, but with a deeper lens and acknowledgement of people who are marginalized by Open-Source communities and centers them within the principles and conversations.

+As this is a recent project we look towards principles to act as our code of conduct.
 These are living Principles - with the purpose to be regularly re-evaluated and modified to change and grow reflecting upon social and technological systems and the issues marginalized communities face with the Open Source community;

 *Last Update Winter 2024.*